voltagex/chimera-live/README.md

 ```

 It only takes two optional arguments, `-b IMAGE` and `-p EXTRA_PACKAGES`.
-The `IMAGE` is the supported image type (currently `base` for base console-only
+The `IMAGE` is the supported image type (currently, `minimal`, `base` for base console-only
-images and `gnome` for graphical GNOME images).
+images, `gnome` for graphical GNOME images and `plasma` for KDE Plasma-based images).
 The other argument lets you
 install packages in addition to the set provided by `IMAGE`.

 You can also pass-through additional arguments to `mklive.sh` by specifying